 Lucy was born on a farm which raised Katahdin hair sheep for their meat.
 Shortly after she was born, her mother died.
 Lucy was bottle fed and hand raised by a foster mom who couldn’t bear to send this sweet girl back to be slaughtered so she reached out to us to provide a safe home for her.
 Typically lambs like Lucy would be killed between the ages of six and eight months, however Lucy's natural lifespan is about 12 years old.
 Lucy is still young and very goofy, often getting the “zoomies” and springing around the pasture before bed, encouraging the younger lambs to follow suit.

 Johnny is a special little goat who requires extra care.
 Born to a breeder, Johnny’s brain did not develop properly, and he has significant difficulties balancing.
 Because he has special needs, Johnny was not considered profitable and so was rescued and bottle fed.
-Our incredible team of volunteers use a special harness to help Johnny with his physical therapy.
+Our incredible team of staff and volunteers use a custom wheelchair to help Johnny walk and do regular physical therapy with him.
 This little goat has made great progress and doesn't let any setback get him down.
 Though we’re unsure if he’ll ever walk completely on his own, he's eager to explore and is quick to get back up again when he falls.